Most people often miss out on Gdańsk while visiting Poland.

-The Old Gdańsk city has been rebuilt to its core and the new one is filled with delicious restaurants, historical monuments, charming museums, and lots of other visual treats that you will love!
+The Old Gdańsk city has been rebuilt to its core, and the new one is filled with delicious restaurants, historical monuments, charming museums, and many other attractions that you will love.

 Walk along the Royal Way